agorf/what2read/README.md

 The columns are in order: rank (descending), average rating on Goodreads, number of ratings on Goodreads, calculated score (descending), title, URL

+Make sure you run the script regularly since books are continually rated on Goodreads and the ranking is pretty volatile.

 ## License

 Licensed under the [MIT license][].